-Continuation of EL 125.
-Transient response and the a. c. response to linear circuits are developed.
+A continuation of EL 125 where the transient response and the a.c. response to linear circuits are developed.
+The operational principles and electrical characteristics of devices are also studied.
 Time constants, reactance, impedance, and resonance are studied.
-Practical application of these concepts to electronic circuits is emphasized.
+The practical application of these concepts to electronic circuits is emphasized.
+The ideal transformer is introduced.
+The characteristics of the vacuum tube are surveyed.
+The parameters of solid state devices and semiconductors such as the FET, diac, triac, thirstor, and SCR are studied.

-Prerequisites: EL 125, MA 161, enrollment in MA 162.
-Hours of class per week: 1.
-Hours of lab per week: 2.
+Prerequisites: El 125 and MA 161; Co-requisite: MA 162.
+Hours of class per week: 3.
+Hours of lab per week: 3.